-Curriculum Development Team: Tom Hrubec, Ed.D., CPA, CMA, CFE Thomas G. Seiler, D.B.A., J.D., CPA Charles Saunders, Ph.D., CPA, CIA, CCSA Yi Yang, Ph.D.
-Instructional Designer Advisory Boards (listed on pages 242-243)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Debra A. Petrizzo, D.B.A Alan Rogers, M.B.A., CPA Charles Saunders, Ph.D., CPA, CIA, CFE, CCSA, CRMA Advisory Boards (listed on page 246)

 The accounting profession provides essential qualitative and quantitative information to decision-makers, managers, investors, creditors, government regulators and other key players in the global economy.
 Accountants develop budgets, analyze and record financial transactions, summarize financial data in statements and reports, and develop systems to verify and control financial transactions.